marcosdg/darwin/README.md

 ## Phylosophy

-Here are some of the core values that darwin wants to deliver:
+Here are some of the core values upon which darwin is built:

 * Readability
 * Simplicity